 But don’t write off Colon entirely.
 The government of Panama is making a push to revitalize Colon.
 Hundreds of millions have been announced in funding for projects to build homes, develop infrastructure, and beautify the city’s streets and parks.

-In this Panama Special Report, we bring you one of the most fun and eccentric neighborhoods in Panama City; El Cangrejo.
+In this Panama Special Report, we bring you the peaceful mountain town of El Valle.

-In this Panama Special Report, we’ll introduce you to the Marbella area of Panama City.
+In this Panama Special Report, we bring you the lively town of Bocas del Toro, Panama.